While misdiagnosed, experience still teaches columnist the terror dementia brings

 A psychiatrist who specialized in diagnosing and treating dementia referred me for several tests and scheduled me to return for results in three weeks.

 During those weeks, my memory continued to get worse.
 And my brain was failing in scary ways.
 As a writer, words are my stock in trade.
 I deal in words.
 I lost words and I lost letters.
 I’d interview people for my newspaper stories and ask them to spell their name.
 Then I couldn’t comprehend the letters as they spelled it out; I got stuck.
 I’d go to the library to find books stacked alphabetically.
 I couldn’t remember the alphabet well enough to find the books.
+I had to get dementia care.

 I’d take Savannah, our golden retriever, for a walk, walk back in through the door and realize I’d left her along the way.
 My husband got mad every time I went to the supermarket and failed to get him his exact Nature’s Own butter, bread or whatever it was he wanted.
 I know he doesn’t have patience to be a caregiver.
 He’d be in hell.
 So would I, but I wouldn’t know it.